Skip to main content

 Deep-Dive Questions

-Yes, perimenopause can make migraines worse, especially in patients with a history of menstrual migraine.
-Progesterone declines first, which fragments sleep and removes the brain's calming steroid.
+Yes, perimenopause can make migraines worse, particularly in patients with a history of menstrual migraine.
+Progesterone declines first, which fragments sleep and removes the brains calming steroid.
 Estrogen swings then add unpredictable triggers.
 Bio-identical progesterone often helps.

 Combined oral contraceptives that contain estrogen are generally not safe with migraine with aura because of the stroke risk.
 Progestin-only options (the mini-pill, the IUD, Nexplanon) are usually safer.
 We coordinate with your OB-GYN if a switch makes sense.